 - (1) name: The name of the property. - (2) class (optional defaults to the property type determined by reflection): The name of the associated class. - (3) cascade (optional): Specifies which operations should be cascaded from the parent object to the associated object. - (4) constrained (optional default to false): Specifies that a foreign key constraint on the primary key of the mapped table references the table of the associated class.
 This option affects the order in which Save() and Delete() are cascaded, and determines whether the association can be proxied.
-It is also used by the schema export tool. - (5) fetch (optional defaults to select): Chooses between outer-join fetching or sequential select fetching. - (6) lazy (optional defaults to proxy): By default, single point associations are proxied. lazy="no-proxy" specifies that the property should be fetched lazily when the instance property is first accessed.
+It is also used by the schema export tool. - (5) fetch (optional defaults to select): Chooses between outer-join fetching or sequential select fetching. - 1azy (optional defaults to proxy): By default, single point associations are proxied. lazy="no-proxy" specifies that the property should be fetched lazily when the instance property is first accessed.
 It works similarly to lazy properties, and causes the entity owning the association to be proxied instead of the association. lazy="false" specifies that the association will be eagerly fetched.
 Note that if constrained="false", proxying the association is impossible and NHibernate will eagerly fetch the association. - (7) property-ref: (optional): The name of a property of the associated class that is joined to the primary key of this class (or to the formula of this association).
 If not specified, the primary key of the associated class is used.

 - (8) access (optional defaults to property): The strategy NHibernate should use for accessing the property value - (9) formula (optional): Almost all one-to-one associations map to the primary key of the owning entity.
 If this is not the case, you can specify another column or expression to join on using an SQL formula.
-This can also be specified by nested <formula> element(s). - (10) entity-name (optional): The entity name of the associated class. - (10) foreign-key (optional): Specifies the name of the foreign key constraint for DDL generation.
+This can also be specified by nested <formula> element(s). - (10) entity-name (optional): The entity name of the associated class. - (11) foreign-key (optional): Specifies the name of the foreign key constraint for DDL generation. - (12) optimistic-lock (optional defaults to true): Specifies that updates to this property do or do not require acquisition of the optimistic lock.
+In other words, determines if a version increment should occur when this property is dirty.